PAdventures/PAdventures/README.md

 I'm also the head developer of a Roblox Development Team building a Horror Game which is currently on pause due personal, more important, road blocks that myself and my co-worker is dealing with.
 [Join the discord for more info](https://discord.gg/nGCrZeBjRJ)

-Finally I'm developing, as a simple developer 😢, a Discord Bot for a client along side a team.
-I cannot disclose any information on this project though, and I won't anyways.

 So I guess you can say my hands are full at the moment!

 ## Stack